 Red Queen by Victoria Aveyard is part of a series.
-I have the first two books in my classroom library.
-I’m hoping to pick up the rest of the series because students enjoy this story.
+I have all of the books in my classroom library, and some students read all of them.
 Certain students will gravitate toward this series.

 Students who enjoy mysteries, complex plots, and “light” sci-fi will read Red Queen.
-Red Queen involves a commoner turned princess, multiple love stories, a fanatically cruel queen, and an intense love story.
+Plus, while teaching Red Queen, you can discuss tropes and common features in dystopian literature.
+Aveyard’s book involves a commoner turned princess, multiple love stories, a fanatically cruel queen, and an intense love story.

 High school students who enjoyed The Hunger Games series will enjoy Red Queen.
 Both books share similar setup and characterization.
 Mare parallels Katniss in their gruff demeanors and attitudes toward family and love.
 Recommend Red Queen to students who read The Hunger Games in middle school.

 If the book is in your classroom library already, add it to dystopian lit circles.
 My free discuss prompts will work with small groups.

 Finally, this story might draw more female readers than males, but my male students read this series, too.
 King Tiberias has two sons with two queens (the first queen mysteriously had an accident), and the brothers struggle with their feelings with the family complexities.
 Other males go to war and struggle with friendships.